 Like drug and alcohol addictions, gambling addiction can be treated.
 People with gambling addiction may benefit from individual or group therapy.
 Through therapy, they can learn how to manage problems without turning to gambling.
 Some people also benefit from support groups such as Gamblers Anonymous.

 People with gambling addiction often have mental health conditions like depression or anxiety, Psychology Today says.
-Doctors may prescribe antidepressants or other medications to manage these conditions.
+Doctors may suggest psychotherapy or prescribe antidepressants or other medications to manage these conditions.

-A gambling addiction can be just as harmful as substance abuse.
+A gambling addiction can be just as harmful as substance misuse.
 If you’re concerned about your gambling, seek help as soon as possible.